 Timothy S. Fisher became the 17th dean of the UConn School of Law on July 1, 2013 following thirty-five years in private practice.
 Prior to becoming dean, he taught at the Law School as an adjunct instructor.
 Dean Fisher's legal career has focused on the fields of ethics, alternate dispute resolution, commercial transactions, construction law, family wealth disputes, and municipal law.
 A graduate of Yale University and Columbia Law School, Dean Fisher has served in numerous public service and private sector leadership roles.
 He currently chairs the State’s Commission on Judicial Compensation.

-Anne C. Dailey serves as associate dean for research and faculty development.
-In this position, Dean Dailey provides support and guidance to untenured faculty, ensures that faculty members have the resources they need to carry out writing and teaching, and generally oversees the scholarly mission of the Law School.
-She facilitates faculty travel to conferences and other speaking engagements as well as the bringing in of scholars from other law schools across the world.
-Her duties also include the dissemination of faculty scholarship, the participation in the faculty appointments process, and the organization of Law School workshops and colloquia.
+Richard S. Kay serves as associate dean for research and faculty development.
+In this position, Dean Kay generally oversees the scholarly mission of the Law School.
+He attempts to ensure that faculty members have the resources they need to carry out their research and writing and provides support and guidance to untenured faculty.
+He facilitates faculty travel to conferences and other speaking engagements and assists in bringing in scholars from other institutions around the world.
+His duties also include dissemination of faculty scholarship and participation in the faculty appointments and tenure process.

 Paul Chill '85 became the Law School's first associate dean for clinical and experiential education in September 2013.
 He oversees the Law School's rich assortment of clinical programs as well as the individual externship program, first-year Lawyering Process, and several other experiential learning-based programs and activities.
 He also works with the associate dean for academic affairs to develop new clinical opportunities and promote innovative teaching methods in nonclinical courses.